 - Evaluate red/white blood cell count and basic organ functions

-- Chest X-rays +/- ECG/EKG to better evaluate for any electrical or structural heart disease
+- To better evaluate for any electrical or structural heart disease

-- Your pet is placed under general anesthesia and then intubated so we are able to keep your pet’s airway clear during the procedure
+- Your pet is placed under general anesthesia and then intubated so we are able to protect your pet’s airway and administer oxygen and gas anesthesia

-- Pet’s airway and vital signs will be monitored closely, including:
+- Vital signs will be monitored closely, including:

 - heart rhythm